Pills Related to Getting Pregnant

 The emergency contraceptive pills available from Zava are:

 The most common brand is Levonelle® – the active ingredient is levonorgestrel, which is a synthetic version of progesterone.
 You should ideally take it within 24 hours after unprotected sex as it is most effective within this timeframe (this offers 95% protection).
-You have to take it within 72 hours (3 days) of unprotected sex but the longer you leave it, the less effective it will be.
+You can take it within 72 hours (3 days) of unprotected sex but the longer you leave it, the less effective it will be.
 It is not suitable for you if you have had unprotected sex more than 3 days ago.

 When will they not work? – no emergency contraceptive pill is effective once you have already ovulated.
 The copper coil is the only emergency contraception, which would be helpful in this instance.
 If you vomit within three hours of taking the pill, then you must take another one.
+If you have unprotected sex after taking the emergency contraceptive pill, this will not protect you.

-Can you buy pregnancy pills online?
+Can you buy contraceptive pills online?

 Yes, it is easy and simple to order different types of contraceptive pill online – Zava can provide you with a prescription and send your medication to an address of your choice in three simple steps: